would it be a good idea on here to post what type of load

 Or maybe because of the rates at which they sell their work to end users means they HAVE to attract backload quotes not I game I actively participate in

 Enjoy this discussion?
-Check out these related topics: Which LWB van with a 4m load length do we think is the best, Back-load, Back Load Broker, Back Load broker Part 2, Load up website, An idea to help get more work posted on the site, Owner driver required in all PE Post code areas, Off to alicante on the 18th and only got a return load, Straps/Lashing for Load Handling, Back Load Broker.
+Check out these related topics: Which LWB van with a 4m load length do we think is the best, Back-load, Back Load broker Part 2, Back Load Broker, Load up website, An idea to help get more work posted on the site, Owner driver required in all PE Post code areas, Off to alicante on the 18th and only got a return load, Straps/Lashing for Load Handling, Courier App - post work with it when you're out and about.

 Reply To Topic